amirdehsarvi/amirdehsarvi.github.io/_pages/about_new.md

 ## Professional Experience

 * **2022 to Date:** Postdoctoral Researcher, The Institute for Stroke and Dementia Research (ISD), Ludwig-Maximilians-Universität München (LMU), University of Munich (Germany).
-    * Developed and integrated an automated neuroimaging preprocessing pipeline (using Python, MATLAB, R, Shell) for multiple modalities (MRI, fMRI, PET, DTI) into the GRIP platform (Gates Ventures initiative), optimizing data quality and analysis.
+    * Developed and integrated an automated neuroimaging preprocessing pipeline (using Python, MATLAB, R, Shell) for multiple modalities (MRI, fMRI, PET, DTI) into the [GRIP platform](https://www.grip-research.org/platform), a Gates Ventures initiative, optimizing data quality and analysis.
+This pipeline's effectiveness is demonstrated by its use in over 25 peer-reviewed publications (2023-present) in neurodegenerative disease research.
-    * The pipeline has been utilized in 25+ peer-reviewed publications (2023 to date), advancing research in neurodegenerative diseases.
     * Developed, validated, and deployed a deep learning model to infer full Alzheimer's disease A/T/N classification from single tau-PET scans, achieving high predictive accuracy for amyloid-PET (r=0.8) and MRI grey matter density (r=0.76).
-* **2018 to Date:** Chief Technology Officer, ClearSky Medical Diagnostics Ltd., York (UK).
+* **2018 to Date:** Chief Technology Officer, [ClearSky Medical Diagnostics Ltd.](https://www.clearskymd.com), York (UK).
     * Contributed to the development of machine learning (ML)-based medical devices for diagnosing and monitoring neurodegenerative conditions, including PD-Monitor, LID-Monitor, and MCI-Monitor.
     * Optimized ML for movement disorder analysis, enhancing diagnostic precision.
     * Collaborated with multidisciplinary teams, including clinicians and engineers, to integrate AI-driven solutions into clinical applications.